meh/failirc/README.markdown

 Fail IRC is a Ruby (1.9+) library that implements and abstracts a Server and a Client.

+Both are implemented in an event driven, concurrent and modular way.
+You can easily write modules that can do pretty much anything, in fact the standard protocols are implemented as modules.

+There's still no documentation about the API and the events, but I will add it sooner or later.
+For the moment just read the sources, they're pretty easy to understand (dispatcher excluded).

 Installation
 ------
 Installation after cloning or downloading the source tree.